Project-Counter/cop5/source/12-maintenance/index.rst

 Continuous Maintenance
 ======================

-With R5, the COUNTER Code of Practice will operate under a continuous maintenance procedure to allow incremental changes to be made to the Code of Practice without creating a completely new release.
+With R5, the COUNTER Code of Practice operates under a continuous maintenance procedure to allow incremental changes to be made to the Code of Practice without creating a completely new release.
 This section describes those procedures.

 .. toctree::
    :maxdepth: 1